UppaJung/personal-website-preview/content/about/_index.md

 <a id="scoreless-peer-review"></a>
 I am available to conduct [scoreless peer review](/posts/scoreless-peer-review/) of scientific research on topics including human factors in security (AKA usable security) and more generally in evaluating novel experimental methodologies for human subjects experiments.

+My preferred pronouns are he/him but I also welcome they.

 {{< subscribe >}}

 [^irony]: The irony is not lost on me.